JohnFF/edevtest/readme.md

 14. For the time being, don't provide feedback to the user if the user is already taken.
 This could be easily added as a feature.

 15. Added prevention to script injection attacks.

+16. Forced to use "form" element even though this mandates returning false at the end of submissions because so much themeing based on form element.

+17. Normally the rule with API classes is to pass them instantly to a class to handle the function.
+In this case, that would be the only remaining justification for Authenticator's existence, so it's best removed for Occam's razor.